RasaHQ/rasa/docs/nlu/components.rst

           # when retrieving word vectors, this will decide if the casing
           # of the word is relevant.
 E.g. `hello` and `Hello` will
-          # retrieve the same vector, if set to `false`.
+          # retrieve the same vector, if set to `False`.
 For some
           # applications and models it makes sense to differentiate
-          # between these two words, therefore setting this to `true`.
+          # between these two words, therefore setting this to `True`.
-          case_sensitive: false
+          case_sensitive: False

     For more information on how to download the spaCy models, head over to :ref:`installing SpaCy <install-spacy>`.